Susan Houseman: Career

-During the Covid-19 recession, Houseman was a frequent commentator on layoffs and unemployment insurance programs.
-She also advocated the use of voluntary workshare programs to maintain relationships between workers and employers.
-Her research on the success of these programs in European countries was cited by the Biden presidential campaign in their plans to expand the use of such programs in the United States.
+During the COVID-19 recession, Houseman was a frequent commentator on layoffs and unemployment insurance programs.
+She also advocated using voluntary workshare programs to maintain relationships between workers and employers.
+The Biden presidential campaign cited her research on the success of these programs in European countries in their plans to expand the use of such programs in the United States.